-The Chair invited Mr Bate to ask the panel his questions.
+The Chair invited Mr Bate to ask the panel the following questions:

-Mr Bate said that reasons given by the 'Local Government and Social Care Ombudsman' (LGSCO) for investigating a complaint regarding services provided by a local council includes a) Delay; b) Giving out misleading information; c) Poor record keeping, d) the institution not doing what it said it was going to do.
+The reasons given by the 'Local Government and Social Care Ombudsman' (LGSCO) for investigating a complaint regarding services provided by a local council includes a) delay; b) giving out misleading information; c) poor record keeping, and d) the institution not doing what it said it was going to do.

-By Councillor Shreeve's own admission at nursery review meetings in Spring / Summer 2024, the costings shared with the public, associated with updating the buildings of all nurseries so that they could be functional and meet Department of Education standards, were 'figures plucked out of the air'.
+By Councillor Shreeve's own admission at nursery review meetings in Spring / Summer 2024, the costings shared with the public associated with updating the buildings of all nurseries so that they could be functional and meet Department of Education standards, were 'figures plucked out of the air'.
 Such figures were shared with the public during the consultation to close thus creating a negative financial narrative about the nurseries.
 In the same meetings, it was presented to lead officers and lead councillors that suitability reports produced by the Local Authority officers were not based on actual recent visits to the nurseries, as purported to be, and contained many factual inaccuracies, again creating a negative suitability narrative about each of the nurseries.
 It was agreed this would be investigated.
 To date it has not.